Aloso/unidok/README.md

 [Here](https://github.com/Aloso/unidok/releases) you can find pre-built binaries for Linux, Windows and macOS.

-If you want to build it yourself, install the Rust toolchain with Rust Beta and run `cargo install`.
+If you want to build it yourself, install the Rust toolchain and run `cargo install`.

 ## Principles